Unramifiedness of Galois representations arising from Hilbert modular surfaces: Introduction

 \subsection{Acknowledgments}

 We would especially like to thank Frank Calegari and David Geraghty for their interest in and comments on the results of this paper.
 Our debit to their work is clear: the project of studying Galois representations arising from torsion classes in coherent cohomology originated from their Conjectures A and B of \cite{CG}, and their techniques for patching complexes constitute one of the main ingredients for the proof of our main result.
 We thank Vincent Pilloni for pointing out a serious gap in an early version of this paper.
-We are also grateful to Yichao Tian and Akshay Venkatesh for helpful conversations and their interest in our results.
+We thank the anonymous referees for careful reading of the paper and many useful comments.
+We are also grateful to Mladen Dimitrov, Kai-Wen Lan, Yichao Tian, Akshay Venkatesh, and Gabor Wiese for helpful conversations and their interest in our results.